Voultapher/sort-research-rs/writeup/glidesort_perf_analysis/text.md

 > Our methodology starts by searching in Google’s entire source code depot for occurrences of std::sort and the wrapper function absl::c_sort.
 A small fraction of these are excluded based on their filename (e.g. nonsource files) or path (e.g. compiler test suites).
 We then exclude the vast majority whose directories do not account for a relevant number of samples in Google-wide CPU usage measurements.
 This leaves several hundred occurrences, which are still too numerous for manual inspection.
 We further filter out calls (about half) which have an extra comparator argument.
 Note that some of them may define a lexicographical ordering within 128 or fewer bits of data, which could be supported by vqsort.
 However, this would be laborious to prove, so we exclude them from our analysis.
 We then manually inspect the code, finding that the total CPU time for sort calls with up to 128-bit keys outnumbers the total for other sorts (e.g. strings and tuples) by a factor of two.

-A worst case scenario for rust_ipn_stable would be such a type, relatively small, and the comparison is done using an integer.
+A worst case scenario for rust_ipn_stable would be such a type, relatively small, and the comparison done using an integer.

 ```rust
 struct ValWithMutex {